Refine your search for walks in Castile and León

 Castile Canal and Palencia Cathedral

 Free parking is available in the public car park at the start of the walk.
-Follow the canal in the shade of the trees and take the bridge to cross the canal and admire the lock.
+Walk along the canal in the shade of the trees and cross the bridge to admire the lock.
 Return via the other bank of the canal to the water retention basin.
-Take the pedestrian crossing to cross and enter the old town to discover the cathedral.
+Take the pedestrian crossing to enter the old town and visit the cathedral.
 Then return to the car park.